 Even at such a price, Fitbit doesn’t sacrifice performance nearly as much.
 For easy navigation, they’ve made the monochrome display touch-sensitive and very responsive.

 To put this into perspective, the device includes a vibration motor, a heart rate monitor, and an accelerometer, all linked to basic fitness tracking.
-Buy the inspire HR if you would like to track distance covered, count steps, monitor your sleep, and check your cardio fitness levels.
+Buy the Inspire 3 if you would like to track distance covered, count steps, monitor your sleep, and check your cardio fitness levels.